water-fountains/proximap/README.md

 ## License
 The project is open source under the GNU Affero General Public License, with a profit contribution agreement applying under restricted conditions.
 See [COPYING](/COPYING) for information.

-# Up and running

-## Requirements
-- NodeJS
+# Running the project locally

+*Proximap requires a backend server ([Datablue](https://github.com/water-fountains/datablue)) to be running in order to display fountains.*

+1. Make sure you have the latest version of [NodeJS](https://nodejs.org) installed.
+2. Make sure you also have the latest version of Angular CLI installed
-- Angular CLI: after NodeJS is installed, open a command window and run `npm install -g @angular/cli`
+  - Run `npm install -g @angular/cli`

-## Get the files and dependencies

-- To use the last stable release: run `git clone https://github.com/water-fountains/proximap.git -b stable`.
+3. Clone this repository to a local project directory
-- To use the development release: run `git clone https://github.com/water-fountains/proximap.git -b develop`.
+  - Run `git clone https://github.com/water-fountains/proximap.git -b develop`.

-To install all project dependencies, run `npm install` within the project directory.

-## Launch a dev server

-In the cloned repository directory, open a command window and  run `npm run start` to launch a dev server.
-Navigate to `http://localhost:4200/`.
+4. Open a command line in the local project directory
+  - Install required node packages by running `npm install`
+  - Launch the server by running `npm run start`.
+You can view the application by navigating to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-If the app fails to display in the browser, run `ng serve -prod` instead.

-## Build the project

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 # Testing
 We use BrowserStack to test design concepts and user experience for iOS and Android devices.